gerardroche/sublime-php-grammar/README.md

 ### Manual installation

-1. Close Sublime Text.
-2. Download or clone this repository to a directory named **`php-grammar`** in the Sublime Text Packages directory for your platform:
+Close Sublime Text, then download or clone this repository to a directory named `php-grammar` in the Sublime Text Packages directory for your platform:

 * Linux: `git clone https://github.com/gerardroche/sublime-php-grammar.git ~/.config/sublime-text-3/Packages/php-grammar`
-    * OS X: `git clone https://github.com/gerardroche/sublime-php-grammar.git ~/Library/Application\ Support/Sublime\ Text\ 3/Packages/php-grammar`
+* OSX: `git clone https://github.com/gerardroche/sublime-php-grammar.git ~/Library/Application\ Support/Sublime\ Text\ 3/Packages/php-grammar`
 * Windows: `git clone https://github.com/gerardroche/sublime-php-grammar.git %APPDATA%\Sublime/ Text/ 3/Packages/php-grammar`
-3. Done!

 *Note that if you disable or remove this package, you will need to re-enable the native PHP package manually.*